mui/toolpad/docs/data/toolpad/studio/getting-started/first-app.md

    dogQuery.data;
    ```

-   save the binding and close the binding editor.
+   Save the binding and close the binding editor.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/getting-started/first-app/step-6.png", "alt": "dogQuery.data", "caption": "The binding editor", "indent": 1  }}

-5. If all went well, the Data Grid will now display the data from our query:
+5. The Data Grid now displays the data from the `dogQuery`:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/getting-started/first-app/step-7.png", "alt": "Connected data", "caption": "The data grid with bound data", "indent": 1  }}

 ### Make the app interactive

-1. Now, we can make this app interactive by displaying a random image of the selected breed.
-We'll create another query which reacts to the selection inside the Data Grid component.
+1. Now, you can make this app interactive by displaying a random image of the selected breed.
+For this, create another query which reacts to the selection inside the Data Grid component.

 2. Create another query of the **REST API** type.
-From the binding button next to URL input, bind the query **URL** to the following JavaScript expression:
+From the binding button next to the URL input, bind the query **URL** to the following JavaScript expression:

    <!-- prettier-ignore -->
    ```js